EIA485/oscChatBoxMusic/README.md

 # ctrls
-press the `enter` key to bring up the menu that lets you select what program to monitor. use the arrow keys to navigate the available options
+press the `enter` key to bring up the menu that lets you select what program to monitor. use the arrow keys to navigate the available options, then press enter to select.

 # credits
 [Lyuma](https://github.com/lyuma/) for creating [SimpleOSC](https://gist.github.com/lyuma/120d2736d6963460fc641fe24c1b02f7)